History of Alberta: Postwar

-After the war the Manning government passed several pieces of restrictive legislation that limited labour's ability to organize workers and to call strikes.
+After the war, Manning passed several pieces of restrictive legislation that limited labour's ability to organize workers and to call strikes.
 The enforcement of labour law also reflected an anti-union bias.
 Social Crediters, who had a penchant for conspiracy theories, believed union militancy was the product of an international Communist conspiracy.
-Their labour legislation sought to foil the conspiracy's plans in Alberta and incidentally to reassure potential investors, particularly in the oil industry, of a good climate for profit taking.
+Their labour legislation sought to foil the conspiracy's plans in Alberta and incidentally to reassure potential investors, particularly in the oil industry, of a good climate for profit-taking.
 The path for such legislation was made smoother by the conservatism of one wing of the labour movement in the province and the fear of being tarnished with the Communist brush by the other wing.

 Conservatives and reform

 In 1971, Peter Lougheed's Conservatives put an end to the long rule of the Social Credit Party as the Progressive Conservative Party came to power.

 Many experts maintain that the large-scale social change that occurred in the province as a result of the postwar oil boom was responsible for this important change of government.
 Urbanization, in particular the expansion of the urban middle classes, secularization, and increasing wealth are often cited as the primary causes of Social Credit's downfall.
 Bell (1993) challenges this popular interpretation, arguing instead that short-term factors such as leadership, contemporaneous issues, and campaign organization better explain the Conservative triumph.

 The Conservatives remained in power, under seven different premiers, for 44 years of majority governments.
 But in 2015 the government met its demise against a slate of younger, fresher candidates put forward by the Alberta NDP, led by Rachel Notley.
 In the 2019 election, a newly reunited conservative party, the United Conservative Party, won a majority government.

+Forest fires ravaged the land in the 2011 Slave Lake wildfire, the great 2016 Fort McMurray wildfire, the September 2017 Waterton Lakes National Park fire, the 2019 Alberta wildfires, and the state of emergency 2023 conflagrations.
+Nearly One-Third of the town of Jasper, Alberta was destroyed by the July 2024 Jasper wildfire.